 Mark McGwire

-With two blasts on the final day of the 1998 season, Mark McGwire established a new plateau for MLB sluggers by reaching 70 home runs for the season.
+With two blasts on the final day of the 1998 season, Mark McGwire established a new plateau for MLB sluggers with 70 home runs for the season.

 The 34-year-old slugger set a torrid pace from the outset of the 1998 campaign, beginning with a grand slam in the Cardinals’ season-opening win.
 On July 26, he hit his 44th home run, breaking Johnny Mize’s franchise record set in 1940.
 That proved to be merely a precursor to Roger Maris’s 1961 mark of 61 home runs in a single season.
 On September 8, McGwire became the new home run king when he hit his 62nd home run of the season.